Max Branning: 2006–2021

-Max meets Vanessa Gold (Zöe Lucker) after she buys a car from him.
-They start a casual relationship but she realises Max still loves Tanya and ends the affair.
+When Max's marriage with Tanya seems to be over beyond repair, he starts dating Vanessa Gold (Zöe Lucker); they first met after she buys a car from him.
+But their romance doesn't last when Max it becomes clear that Max is still in love with Tanya, which prompts Vanessa to dump him.
 When Tanya sends Max their finalised divorced papers, he storms in to her house and tells her he still loves her.
-However, Tanya says she has moved on and reveals she and her new boyfriend Greg Jessop (Stefan Booth) are engaged, and will be married in a few months.
+However, Tanya says she has moved on and reveals she is due to marry her new boyfriend Greg Jessop (Stefan Booth) in a few months after the pair ended up getting engaged.
 Max attempts to reconcile with Vanessa, but she informs him that their relationship will never be serious.
-However, when Vanessa's husband, Harry Gold (Linal Haft) finds out about the affair, he throws her out and she moves in with Max.
-Vanessa's daughter, Jodie Gold (Kylie Babbington), also moves in with Lauren and Abi.
-Harry takes revenge by throwing a brick through their window, destroying Vanessa's clothes and killing Jodie's cat.
+However, when Vanessa's husband Harry Gold|Harry (Linal Haft) finds out about their, he throws her out and she moves in with Max.
+As such Vanessa's daughter, Jodie Gold (Kylie Babbington), also moves in with Lauren and Abi.
+When Harry finds out, he takes revenge by throwing a brick through their window, destroying Vanessa's clothes and killing Jodie's cat.
 Max and Jack threaten Harry, thinking it is over but Jack is kidnapped by orders from Harry, and Max finds him the next day in the boot of his car.

-Lauren concludes that Max killed Archie, because he has been displaying violent behaviour, but Max tells her that he made a promise to the killer to protect them.
-After Stacey tells Lauren that Max is looking after her, Lauren tells Max that she has worked out that Stacey is the killer.
-Lauren gets a confession from Stacey, Lauren informs Janine Malloy (Charlie Brooks) that Stacey killed Archie, and Janine publicly announces that Stacey is a killer, so Max helps her to escape.
-He drives her to the airport and says he does still love her but she says she only loves Bradley and then leaves the country.
-Max proposes to Vanessa, and she accepts.
+Soon enough Max proposes to Vanessa, and she accepts.
 They announce their engagement to everyone, but Tanya confronts Max and tells him that she knows that he only proposed to Vanessa to make her jealous.
-Max and Tanya argue before sleeping together, and they begin an affair, but Lauren discovers this so Tanya decides to end it.
-However, it continues, despite Tanya marrying Greg.
-When the affair is revealed after he leaves Vanessa, Max goes to Tanya in hope he will be with her.
+Max and Tanya argue before sleeping together, and they begin cheating on their respective partners with each other, but Lauren discovers this so Tanya decides to end it.
+However, despite Tanya marrying Greg, she continues seeing Max and their secret continues until the truth is discovered when he leaves Vanessa.
+In the aftermath of their respective break-ups, Max goes to Tanya in hope he will be with her.
 Unknown to him, she has found out she may have cancer and tells him she does not love him.
 Kicked out by his children, Max decides to leave.
 Meanwhile, Tanya chases after Max but is too late, and watches as a tearful Max leaves Walford in his car.